FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/12-cross-device-fl.md

             target_transform=None):
 ```

 - To enable large-scale clients simulation, we provide online aggregator in standalone mode to save the memory, which  maintains only three model objects for the FL server aggregation.
-We can use this feature by specifying `cfg.federate.online_aggr = True` and `federate.share_local_model=True` , more details about this feature can be found in [the post "Simulation and Deployment"](link to be added).
+We can use this feature by specifying `cfg.federate.online_aggr = True` and `federate.share_local_model=True` , more details about this feature can be found in [the post "Simulation and Deployment"]({{ "/docs/simulation-and-deployment" | relative_url }}).
-- To handle the non-i.i.d. challenge, **FederatedScope** supports several SOTA [personalization](post link) algorithms and easy extension.
+- To handle the non-i.i.d. challenge, FederatedScope supports several SOTA [personalization]({{ "/docs/pfl" | relative_url }}) algorithms and easy extension.
 - To enable partial clients participation in each FL round, we provide clients sampling feature with various configuration manners: 1) `cfg.federate.sample_client_rate`, which is in the range (0, 1] and indicates selecting partial clients using random sampling with replacement; 2) `cfg.federate.sample_client_num` , which is an integer to indicate sample client number at each round.
-- With these specification, we can run the experiment with `python main.py --cfg flpackage/nlp/baseline/fedavg_lstm_on_shakespeare.yaml` .
-Other NLP related scripts to run the next-character prediction experiments can be found in `flpackage/nlp/baseline`.
+- With these specification, we can run the experiment with `python main.py --cfg federatedscope/nlp/baseline/fedavg_lstm_on_shakespeare.yaml` .
+Other NLP related scripts to run the next-character prediction experiments can be found in `federatedscope/nlp/baseline`.

 <a name="QrELc"></a>
 ## References